WOMBAT 2025

 • Use of sexual or discriminatory imagery, comments, or jokes.

-• Inappropriate physical contact, which can include grabbing as well as hugging without asking or massaging without asking.
+• Inappropriate physical contact, which can include grabbing as well as hugging without asking, or massaging without asking.

-• Unwelcome sexual attention, which can include inappropriate questions of a sexual nature, asking for sexual favours or repeatedly asking for dates or contact information.
+• Unwelcome sexual attention, which can include inappropriate questions of a sexual nature, asking for sexual favours, or repeatedly asking for dates or contact information.

 • Stalking.